dominicstop/react-native-ios-navigator/README.md

 <br>

+* `RouteViewPortal.renderNavBarTitleItem`
-* `RouteViewPortal.renderNavBarTitleItem`: Toggle using custom react component as the navigation bar title.
+	* Toggles whether or not to use a custom react component as the navigation bar's title.

 ![NavigatorTest01](docs/assets/NavigatorTest01-04-00.gif)

 <br>

 * `RouteOptions.navBarAppearanceOverride`: Cycle through all the example  `NavBarAppearanceCombinedConfig` configurations.
+	* Shows all the possible ways the navigation bar can be customized.
 	* **Left Gif**: "legacy" mode
 	* **Right Gif**: "appearance" mode